gitmachtl/scripts/cardano/mainnet/README.md

-  **Overwritting the default settings:** You can now place a file with name ```common.inc``` in the calling directory and it will be sourced by the 00_common.sh automatically.
+  **Overwriting the default settings:** You can now place a file with name ```common.inc``` in the calling directory and it will be sourced by the 00_common.sh automatically.
 So you can overwrite the setting-variables dynamically if you want.
 Or if you wanna place it in a more permanent place, you can name it ```.common.inc``` and place it in the user home directory.
 The ```common.inc``` in a calling directory will overwrite the one in the home directory if present. <br>
   :bulb: You can also use it to set the CARDANO_NODE_SOCKET_PATH environment variable by just calling ```source ./00_common.sh```

 &nbsp;<br>